Kcnarf/d3-beeswarm/README.md

                                                 // each element of data remains unchanged
 ```

-Then, in your javascript, in order to draw the swarm:
+Then, later in your javascript, in order to draw the swarm:
 ```javascript
 d3.selectAll('circle')
   .data(swarm)